Nuclei-Software/npk-tinymaix/doc/porting/port_Nuclei.md

 - Build and run

    a.
-Clip the "Build" button to build the project
+Click the "Build" button to build the project

+  > **Note:**
-  > **Note:** Size for ilm and ram should be set big enough as nessessary, or the compilation will fail.
+  > - Size for ilm and ram should be set big enough at least 512K as nessessary, or the compilation will fail.
+  > - You need to change the `nuclei_sdk/SoC/evalsoc/Board/nuclei_fpga_eval/Source/GCC/gcc_evalsoc_ilm.ld` link script manually, change 64K to 512K
+  >   And make sure your cpu ilm/dlm configuration also match with the changes.

   ![build](images/build.png)

    b.
-Select qemu debugging and clip the "Run" button
+Select qemu debugging and click the "Run" button

   ![run](images/run.png)

-**Note:** If you met issue like this: `section \`.text' will not fit in region `ilm'`, this is caused generally by ilm/dlm size not big enough to store the code, please change the ilm/dlm size from 64K/64K to 512K/512K.
+**Note:** If you met issue like this: `section .text will not fit in region ilm`, this is caused generally by ilm/dlm size not big enough to store the code, please change the ilm/dlm size from 64K/64K to 512K/512K.
 If run on hardware, please make sure the hardware is configured with 512K ILM/DLM.

 ~~~sh
 # IDE: nuclei_sdk/SoC/evalsoc/Board/nuclei_fpga_eval/Source/GCC/gcc_evalsoc_ilm.ld